pgroonga/pgroonga.github.io/tutorial/index.md

 PGroonga also supports `jsonb` type.
 You can search JSON data by one or more keys and/or one or more values with PGroonga.

 You can also search JSON data by full text search against all text values in JSON.
 It's an unique feature of PGroonga.
-Built-in PostgreSQL features and [JsQuery](https://github.com/postgrespro/jsquery) don't support it.
+Built-in PostgreSQL 9 features and [JsQuery](https://github.com/postgrespro/jsquery) don't support it.
+PostgreSQL 10 supports it as a built-in feature.

 Think about the following JSON: